codion-is/codion/readme.txt

 jar.sign.storepass        - the keystore password
 jar.sign.keystore         - the keystore path

-Before you can run the unit tests you must define the following property in 'user.properties':
+Before you can run the unit tests you must define the following properties in 'user.properties':

-jacocoant.jar             - the path to the jacocoant.jar file for the JaCoCo coverage library
+jacocoant.jar             - the path to the jacocoant.jar file for the JaCoCo coverage library ivy.jar                   - the path to the ivy.jar file for the ivy dependency management library